-- Transparency in how the verification reference number will be used (if the bill is not amended) - What is the requirement, for both seller and buyer, with respect to the reference number? - What records of the verification process will be retained by the CFP (e.g. reference numbers, seller's licence, buyer's licence, etc.), and for how long? - How will the verification reference number (and associated information collected and retained by CFP) be used by the government or police? - o How exactly will the reference number assist police in an investigation? - Multiple service platforms (e.g. online portal, call in center) to accommodate different users (i.e. those who are not able to use online services) - Sufficient human and financial resources available at CFP to minimize 'service times' when sale volumes are high, including offering call center hours during evenings and weekends when many private sales occur - o How many sales occur each year (to predict call volumes and wait times)? - What capacity changes have/will occur for the CFP to accommodate the proposed changes? - Further consultation, careful consideration and assurances for how the proposed changes will impact special events (e.g. fundraising events selling firearms) that will be challenged to conform to new processes (i.e. occur late in the evening and transfer not necessarily between two individual licence holders) - Greater certainty for what circumstances would result in a denial in transfer - With the exception of a licence not being valid at the time of verification, are there any other reasons why a verification reference number would not be issued? - A comprehensive cost-benefit analysis of the proposed verification reference number system - How much would it cost to administer a verification number system (e.g. development and maintenance of system, additional staffing requirements for extended hours, etc.)? - What is the realistic benefit to public safety?
+- Transparency in how the verification reference number will be used (if the bill is not amended) - What is the requirement, for both seller and buyer, with respect to the reference number? - What records of the verification process will be retained by the CFP (e.g. reference numbers, seller's licence, buyer's licence, etc.), and for how long?

+- O How will the verification reference number (and associated information collected and retained by CFP) be used by the government or police? - O How exactly will the reference number assist police in an investigation? - Multiple service platforms (e.g. online portal, call in center) to accommodate different users (i.e. those who are not able to use online services) - Sufficient human and financial resources available at CFP to minimize 'service times' when sale volumes are high, including offering call center hours during evenings/weekends when many private sales occur - o How many sales occur each year (to predict call volumes and wait times)? - What capacity changes have/will occur for the CFP to accommodate the proposed changes? - Further consultation, careful consideration and assurances for how the proposed changes will impact special events (e.g. fundraising events selling firearms) that will be challenged to conform to new processes (i.e. occur late in the evening and transfer not necessarily between two individual licence holders).
+Again, this will require an efficient system with a variety of options to achieve high customer service standards. - Greater certainty for what circumstances would result in a denial in transfer - With the exception of a licence not being valid at the time of verification, are there any other reasons why a verification reference number would not be issued? - A comprehensive cost-benefit analysis of the proposed verification reference number system - O How much would it cost to administer a verification number system (e.g. development and maintenance of system, additional staffing requirements for extended hours, etc.)? - What is the realistic benefit to public safety?